solita/solita.github.com/_posts/2017-04-07-making-software-testing-easier-with-clojure.md

      (alter-var-root #'system component/stop)))
 ```

 Macros allow us to write code which is evaluated in compile time and which can take any code as input and return any code as output.
-Thus, once the macro is ready, the it can be called in the following way:
+Thus, once the macro is ready, it can be called in the following way:

 ```clojure
 (def extended-system-fixture